unjs/listhen/README.md

 ## Quick Usage (CLI)

-You can directly use Listhen CLI to watch and listen on an entrypoint:
+You can run your applications in localhost with typescript support and watch mode using `listhen` CLI:

 Create `app.ts`: